ManyDesigns/Portofino/portofino-war-archetype/src/main/resources/archetype-resources/src/main/docker/README.md

 The application will read and write on the source directory of our project, so that modifications made in the IDE and modifications made in the running application will be immediately reflected both in the application and in the sources.

-Note that Tomcat runs as root in the container, as such it might create new resources with owner root in our source directory.
+Note that Tomcat runs as root in the container; as such, it might create new resources with owner root in our source directory on *NIX systems.
 In that case, we'll have to manually change their permissions.